rwynn/monstache-site/content/options/index.md

 Options can be specified in your TOML config file or be passed into monstache as Go program arguments on the command line.
 Options specified as program arguments take precedance over the same option in the TOML config file.

+## print-config

+### boolean (default false)

+When print-config is true monstache will print its configuration and then exit

 ## stats

 ### boolean (default false)